gowhale/braille-pi/README.md

 ## Breakdown of code

 In the src folder you will find different Python packages seperated by the main groups of braille, error_reporting, interaction, learning and tests.
-Go into the src folder for more info...
+Go into the src folder for more info.

 ## Aims and Objectives

 The main aim of this project is to help people of different abilities and ages to learn braille.
 The project will deliver a solution developed on the Raspberry Pi this is because of its flexibility and value for money.